 Forming corporate entities is a huge topic online.
 With so much inspiration and success models, online, it’s easy to see why folks are daring to be their own boss.
 So, to incorporate or not to incorporate?
 That is the constant question.
 It never gets old.
 The plethora of information online about it bears witness to the evergreen relevance of this topic.

-That said, some content on the topic out here, in these internet streets, are either too lean in detail or way over people’s head.
+That said, some content on the topic is either too lean in detail or way over people’s head.
 They take forever to get to the bottom line.

 So not wanting to reinvent the wheel, I wanted to pull together a quick list of the five best sources I’ve found on forming corporate entities.